-At the head of any audio team working on AAA-level video game projects is an audio director: an experienced senior developer who works with the core creative team to lay out audio design guidelines; sets project goals and assigns deadlines for each member of the team; and manages the workflow throughout the project cycle.
+At the head of any video game audio team (or certainly any working on AAA-level projects) is an audio director: an experienced senior audio engineer who lays out audio design guidelines, sets project goals and deadlines for each member of the team, and manages the workflow throughout the project cycle.

 This is a leadership position for a communicative, deadline-oriented, and creative problem-solver.

-Creating a AAA video game is an incredible act of collaboration, and requires professionals from entirely different and potentially distant departments to be working on the same schedule and creating designs that are aesthetically complementary.
-To illustrate this through an example, an animator who is developing a fluid jump animation might never speak to the audio developer who is designing the corresponding jump sound effect—and yet, their work has to progress at the same rate and reflect the same design principles.
-This would be all but impossible without audio directors, whose job it is to convey the game's design aesthetic—as outlined by the creative team—to the audio team, and ensure that all new audio assets are ready in time to meet the needs of the other departments.
+Creating a video game is an immense act of collaboration, requiring professionals from entirely different and potentially distant departments to work on the same schedule and create designs that are aesthetically complementary.
+For example, an animator who is developing a fluid jump animation for a AAA game might never speak to the sound designer who's designing the corresponding jump sound effect—and yet, their work has to progress at the same rate and reflect the same design principles.
+This would be all but impossible without audio directors, whose job it is to convey the game's design aesthetic—as outlined by the core creative team—in technically precise terms to the audio team and ensure that all audio assets are ready when required.

-Along the way, audio directors may schedule and lead recording sessions, meet with the game's principle composer(s), cooperate with audio programmers on the game's audio implementation, balance the audio team budget, or do some amount of design work as a senior audio developer.
-As the main leadership figure for the team, the audio director could even be involved in hiring new team members and voice acting talent, resolving interpersonal problems among the team, and assessing employee performance.
+In addition to their vital project management duties, audio directors may also schedule and lead recording sessions, edit dialogue, correspond with and assist the game's composer, cooperate with audio implementers, balance the audio budget, or get their hands dirty designing sounds.
+The audio director is likely also involved in hiring any new team members and voice acting talent, resolving interpersonal problems among the team, and assessing employee performance.

 - Sound design